-A lot of solo travelers, let alone travelers in general, experience reluctance towards the idea of taking a night or sleeper bus.
+A lot of travelers, experience reluctance towards the idea of taking an overnight or sleeper bus.
 Mostly, it’s because you can never be sure what you’ll get.

 For instance, in India and Japan, my initial expectations were too high, leading to either, culture shock or disappointment when the bus didn’t meet my standards.
-With Myanmar transportation and Thai transportation, my expectations were low, resulting in a pleasant surprise.
+Between Myanmar transportation and transportation in Thailand being so luxurious or comfortable, my expectations were low, resulting in a pleasant surprise.
 In Laos and Cambodia, I really didn’t know what to expect and I decided to make the best of whatever situation arose.

 If you’re not seeing the video, click here.